 Workshop for Students

-Basic Python & Microcontroller Skills Workshop
+Basic Python & Microcontroller Skills Workshops

 Never coded?
 Mystified by electrical circuits?
 Anxious about Second Year Physics Labs?

-Try this no-credit, no-marks, low stress Basic Python & Microcontroller Skills Workshop
+Try this no-credit, no-marks, low stress Basic Python & Microcontroller Skills Workshop.

 This workshop is aimed primarily (but not solely) at students who aim to be going into 2nd-year physics in September, and would like to boost their confidence in laboratory and computing skills.
 The workshop is intended to be a not-for-credit primer for such courses as Phys210 (Computational Physics) and Phys219 (Experimental Physics).